 Pema says that “when you learn to smile at your fear, to be with your fear, you become an authentic friend to yourself, and thereby develop confidence.”
 This confidence will not mean that you conquer the virus that is spreading around, but that if necessary, you will be there for yourself and others, no matter what comes your way.
 You can only share what you overcame in yourself.

-So, let’s keep our common sense and our hearts open and let Mother Nature to take a deep breath.
+So, let’s keep our common sense and our hearts open and let Mother Nature take a deep breath.
 Our families and friends need us more than before, show them your support in not allowing anxieties and fear to enter your heart.
 Perhaps this is the time of renewal.
-Time of restoration of our hearts and invitation to approach life and death with compassion and awareness.
+Time of restoration of our hearts and an invitation to approach life and death with compassion and awareness.